Awesome

 cargo llvm-cov --open --ignore-filename-regex build

-Exclude function from coverage
+Exclude code from coverage

 attribute.